Yogesh30rajput/Devops/LinuxForDevops/README.md

 cut -b 1 filename    = it prints 1 byte from the file cut -b 1-4 filename  = it prints 4 bytes from the file

+echo "Hello" | tee hello.txt = 'tee' takes i/p and print it on display as well as in a file sort filename = sorted the words in the file diff filename filename = to check difference in two files

+SSH KEY generation through Github
+#generate ssh key from github
+1st : ssh-keygen -t rsa -b 4096 -C "emailid"